Tushar00728/DSA/README.md

 * ndivk.cpp - Given an array of size n and a number k, find all elements that appear more than n/k times - O(n)
 * maxprofittwo.cpp - Maximum profit by buying and selling a share at most twice - O(n)
 * subset.cpp - Find whether an array is subset of another array - O(m+n)
-* triplet.cpp - Find a triplet that sum to a given value
+* triplet.cpp - Find a triplet that sum to a given value - O(n)